WalterGoy/WalterGoy/README.md

 - 👋 Hi, I’m @WalterGoy
-- 👀 I’m interested in C#, (EF) Microsoft Entity Framework ORM, Electronics, ....
+- 👀 I’m interested in C#, Microsoft Entity Framework ORM, Electronics, ....
 - 🌱 I’m currently developing a business automation app.
 - 💞️ I’m looking to collaborate on an interesting project with nice people
 - 📫 How to reach me Walter.Subscription@gmail.com